aster-ww/CANAL-torch/README.rst

       data is available, use ``CANAL_model.evaluation`` in the ``model`` module to evaluate the performance of current fine-tuned model

-There are three examples in the ``Tutorial`` to run CANAL: >- Tutorial
+There are four examples in the ``Tutorial`` to run CANAL:
+   - Tutorial 1: *Preprocess the raw scRNA-seq datasets*
-1: *Run CANAL with data stream from various batches* >- Tutorial 2: *Run CANAL with data stream from different tissues* >- Tutorial 3: *Apply CANAL on test data with novel cells*
+   - Tutorial 2: *Run CANAL with data stream from various batches*
+   - Tutorial 3: *Run CANAL with data stream from different tissues*
+   - Tutorial 4: *Apply CANAL on test data with novel cells*

 **Hyper-parameters**